• Skip to main content

 July 10, 2021 by wpcornerstone

-Melissa Marsocci
+Melissa Starowitz

 Life is definitely a journey.
-I always say I’m not who I was, but I’m not who I want to be.Starting out at the age of 28 on a career path as an independent owner of businesses, Melissa Marsocci has gone through every little mishap that can befall a start-up.
+I always say I’m not who I was, but I’m not who I want to be.
+Starting out at the age of 28 on a career path as an independent owner of businesses, Melissa Starowitz has gone through every little mishap that can befall a start-up.
 Fortunately she was able to informally consult existing owners of successful businesses who guided her and encouraged her to look honestly at herself and her own business responsibilities.
 She describes herself, today, as a highly motivated and passionate individual, with a talent for analyzing problems and finding innovative solutions.
 What she has done is to transform the domain of Urgent Care, whether run by a single physician or a team of doctors.
 She has, through her own consulting company, opened multiple healthcare practices, with an ownership in multiple urgent care centers.
 Today, she can take pride in being a versatile, hand-on, multi-tasker.
 In her own words: “I have worn many hats… accounting, billing/credentialing, marketing, EMR support, etc. Although my background is heavily in healthcare, I also have extensive experience in assisting small business startups, helping them to lay the right foundation, positioning them for success.”
 She has thus far developed domain-specific expertise in startups, business development, strategic planning, operations and networking.
 Check out more interviews with entrepreneurs here.

 Let’s learn a little about you and really get to experience what makes us tick – starting at our beginnings.
 Where did your story begin?

-Melissa Marsocci: My story actually began in the urgent care market.
+Melissa Starowitz: My story actually began in the urgent care market.
 I had done some healthcare consulting prior to that, but then, with my business partner, we decided that urgent care just kind of makes good sense.
 It was an area that a lot of other health care entrepreneurs were looking at.
 So at that point, we opened an urgent care outlet for the Philadelphia region and New York State.
 Then he and I separated amicably and I took over one of them, remaining in urgent care for a little bit longer.
 And then I actually went back into the healthcare consulting and contract management industry and just really focused on private practice and helped solo physicians to be sustainable and successful.

 Tell us a little bit about your current projects.
 What exciting milestone you’d like to share with our readers?
 (Don’t hesitate to delve into your achievements, they will inspire the audience)

-Melissa Marsocci: Although my company can offer a number of healthcare consulting services, a couple of the niche areas we’ve developed are actually opening practices and turnaround consulting.
+Melissa Starowitz: Although my company can offer a number of healthcare consulting services, a couple of the niche areas we’ve developed are actually opening practices and turnaround consulting.
 There’s been a large presence of health care systems taking over private practices throughout the country.
-And hasn’t really gone well, at least for those physicians that have sold out or their staff for that matter.
+And it hasn’t really gone well, at least for those physicians that have sold out or their staff for that matter.
 So, physicians realize that maybe they’re not doing everything right, they won’t be sustainable if they don’t change, but they don’t want to sell, can reach out to my company and we can go in and assist them with those needed changes.
-What makes us different is that unlike other consultants, wel go in and identify the issues, provide a report with recommendations and actually execute those recommendations.
+What makes us different is that unlike other consultants, we’ll go in and identify the issues, provide a report with recommendations and actually execute those recommendations.
 That makes sense.
 I mean, physicians with those practices wouldn’t be in that position if they had the ability to execute those changes.
 We had one practice within the last couple of years for which we actually saved about $260,000 of their annual expenses.
 So you can see the difference that that makes and how that can really improve their sustainability.
 And now I’m really focusing on targeting resident physicians because with the Gen Z population, who are very entrepreneurial, I don’t see them going into an employed position with the health system and being satisfied.
 So I really want to inspire them to explore private practice but not the way it’s been done for the last 30 years.
 We have a much more entrepreneurial view, we are more focused on customer service.
 We do it in a way that they don’t have to worry about selling to a system, you know, in 10, 20, 30 years from now.

 Can you tell us a story about the hard times that you faced when you first started your journey?
 Did you ever consider giving up?

-Melissa Marsocci: I think what a shame it is, we often highlight the end results of a successful business owner.
+Melissa Starowitz: I think what a shame it is, we often highlight the end results of a successful business owner.
 It’s not often that you get to talk to them about the incredibly hard climb to get where they have gotten.

 I would say that in just a relatively short amount of time, just within a few years, I had experienced just about anything and everything that could go wrong including leasing property that had over two million dollars in judgments against it.
 I didn’t know that obviously, when I had initially discovered the property.
 I had to figure out how to save it or I would lose my business.
 I had attempted to save the property.
 I initially succeeded. but then I realised that actually part of the property was occupied by the previous owner.
 I had evicted him in my legal right.